-Streets have a formal subdivision pattern with modified grid layouts, wide cross sections and kerb and channel throughout.
-Footpaths are generally present, and are occasionally present on both sides of the street.
+Streets have a formal subdivision pattern with modified grid layouts, have a wide cross section which are complemented with paved footpaths on both sides of the street and kerb and channel throughout.
 Nature strips within this precinct generally contain low to medium levels of vegetation, consisting of grassed nature strips and intermittent indigenous and native canopy tree coverage.